dnmalenke/Calc2KeyCE/README.md

 Then run Calc2KeyCE and hit connect.
 Feel free to load example presets located in this repo.

+If you run into any issues or have questions, Contact me on Discord: `Darkmasterr#3498`

 Credits:
 + Thanks to the makers of the CE C Toolchain and those that continually update the usbdrvce library!